 Lockdown has been devastating for Scope, which is seeing losses of approximately £1.2 million per month with its charity shops closed and fundraising events cancelled.
 This is at a time when disabled people and their families are the hardest hit by Coronavirus and need Scope’s support more than ever.

 Scope’s helpline has been a lifeline, responding to over 25,000 calls in 2020 from disabled people struggling with isolation, mental health problems, money worries and employment issues because of the pandemic.

 Scope research shows

-- Almost three in five (57 per cent) disabled people who live alone haven’t seen anyone outside their support bubble since the pandemic began, and 1 in 5 (20 per cent) haven’t even seen their support bubble.
+- Almost 3 in 5 (57%) disabled people who live alone haven’t seen anyone outside their support bubble since the pandemic began, and 1 in 5 (20%) haven’t even seen their support bubble.

-- More than a quarter (28 per cent) of disabled people said their finances have worsened during the pandemic.
+- More than a quarter (28%) of disabled people said their finances have worsened during the pandemic.

 - Right now, in the third national lockdown, millions of disabled people are once again isolated and shielding, and with schools closed, families of disabled children are being pushed even further to breaking point without their usual support network to rely on.

 Robin Millar, Chair of disability equality charity Scope says:

 “I’m incredibly proud to have raised over £40,000 for Scope at this vital time when many disabled people are shielding and need more support from the charity.
 This money means 4,000 disabled people will be able to benefit from Scope’s expert helpline during this difficult time.